InviseLabs/RMMProberScripts-DeviceProber/README.md

-## DeviceProber: Monitors Drivers in Error, Warn, or Missing States from Device Manager
+## TempProber: Monitors Drivers in Error, Warn, or Missing States from Device Manager
 ###### Part of our [RMMProberScripts](https://github.com/InviseLabs/RMMProberScripts) – A collection of deployable Windows-based command-line scripts designed to warn you of concerning hardware or sensor problems.
 Each tool outputs the associated raw troubleshooting values, along with a PASS or FAIL and proper exit codes.
-Use with RMM or IT Admin software to alert you when a script check FAILs.
+Use with RMM or IT Admin software to alert you when a script check FAILs. — Invise Labs is a division of, and sponsored by, [Invise Solutions - Computer Repair Utah](https://invisesolutions.com/) – We are IT professionals making tools and programs for use by other IT pros.

 A small Windows-based command-line diagnostic tool which outputs information about Device Manager and the number of drivers in error, warning, or missing status, along with a PASS or FAIL.
 Designed to show and alert you of Windows Device Manager status on your RMM dashboard or IT Admin software.